it-teaching-abo-akademi/yaas-project-2019-ottolindfors/README.md

 ## Implemented requirements
 ## Passed tests
 * UC1
-  * All tests are passed.
   * Full functionality and all requirements implemented.
+  * All tests are passed
 * UC2
+  * Full functionality and all requirements implemented.
   * All tests are passed
+* UC3
   * Full functionality and all requirements implemented.
-* UC3
   * All tests are passed
-  * Full functionality and all requirements implemented.
   * See conflicts between test and requirement below.
 * UC4
+  * Full functionality and all requirements implemented.
   * All tests are passed
+* UC5
   * Full functionality and all requirements implemented.
-* UC5
   * All tests are passed
+* UC6
   * Full functionality and all requirements implemented.
-* UC6
   * All tests are passed
-  * Full functionality and all requirements implemented.
 * UC10
   * Full functionality and all requirements implemented.
   * See conflicts between test and requirement below.